E-commerce SEO Guide for BeginnersOrhun Karadag

 - User intent is something you need to keep in mind.
 Choose keywords that are closely related to your business and products.
 Keyword-product (or service) fit is important.

 - Choose keywords that have high monthly searches.
-You may ask how to decide what is the high amount?
-Well, the answer might be different for any sector.
 In some industries, even 80-90 searches per month can be great.
-On the other hand, 5k monthly searches can be considered low in some other business areas.
-After spending some time on keyword research for keywords that are relevant to the sector, you can gain insight.
+On the other hand, 5k monthly searches can be considered low in some others.
+After spending some time on keyword research for keywords that are relevant to the sector, you will gain insight.

 - Check which keywords your competitors already ranking and getting traffic for.
 These keywords tend to be very lucrative if you are not already getting traffic from them.
-You can use a tool like SEMrush for this purpose.
+You can use a tool like SEMrush for competitor analysis.

 - Choose relevant long-tail keywords with a decent amount of search volume for your business blog.